Sanity (professional wrestling)

-Sanity (stylized as SAni†Y or SAnitY) was a professional wrestling stable consisting of Alexander Wolfe, Eric Young (leader), Killian Dain, Sawyer Fulton and Nikki Cross.
+Sanity (stylized as SAni†Y or SAnitY) is a professional wrestling stable best known for their time in WWE.
+The stable consisted of leader Eric Young, Axel Tischer (then known as Alexander Wolfe), Madman Fulton (then known as Sawyer Fulton), Nikki Cross, and Big Damo (then known as Killian Dain).

 The stable originated on October 12, 2016, originally composed of Young, Wolfe, Cross, and Fulton.
-After Fulton suffered an injury the following month, he was replaced by Dain on January 18, 2017.
-Young and Wolfe are former NXT Tag Team Champions, having won the titles at NXT TakeOver: Brooklyn III by defeating The Authors of Pain.
+After Fulton suffered an injury the following month, eventually getting released from WWE, he was replaced by Dain on January 18, 2017.
+Young and Wolfe are former NXT Tag Team Champions, having won the titles at NXT TakeOver: Brooklyn III by defeating the Authors of Pain.
 On April 17, 2018, as Sanity was called up to SmackDown during the 2018 WWE Superstar Shake-up, it was revealed that Cross would be staying on NXT as a singles competitor, thus splitting her from the group.
 Dain revealed during a Q&A that Cross would remain a member of Sanity despite the separation.
 On April 15, 2019, Young was drafted to Raw during 2019 WWE Superstar Shake-up thus ending the group.
+However, Young and Wolfe (now known under his real name, Axel Tischer) has made some sporadic reunions as a tag team since 2022.